Water-rich sub-Neptunes and rocky super Earths around different Stars: Radii shaped by Volatile Partitioning, Formation, and Evolution: Results

 Due to the faster loss of H/He in the initial stage, the Layered and Water Sequestration model result in planets with lower radii up to the point where also the Mixed model planet looses its atmosphere completely.
 In the cases shown in Fig. \ref{fig:evo_tracks}, this is the case after 300\,kyr for the light planet.
 Since this planet in the Mixed model will have lost not only H/He but also its complete water budget, the planet ends as a smaller rocky core compared to the Water Sequestration model where an outgassed atmosphere remains and even more so compared to the Layered model result where a thicker steam atmosphere is present.

 The Fractionation model differs less than a percent in radius from the Mixed model.
 There are hints of weakly fractionating mass-loss at the end of the lifetime of the atmosphere on the light planet (300\,kyr, dotted purple line) where the atmosphere is removed slightly faster in the Mixed model case.
-If an observation at that point would have been made, the case where fractionation is included would appear slightly larger.
 For the more massive planets, the effect of fractionation is to marginally increase $Z_{\rm env}$ over time which leads to percent-level smaller radii due to the slightly increased mean molecular weight.
-A numerical artifact is the initially increased radius for the Fractionation model output for the intermediate-mass planet.
-It originates due to differing timesteps just after initialization where mass loss rates are large and slight overshooting occurred for the Mixed model, revealing the level of precision obtainable with our approach.
-Generally, the model is not suited for radius comparisons below the 1\% level.